 Oilfield tubulars have been traditionally designed using a deterministic working stress design (WSD) approach, which is based on multipliers called safety factors (SFs).
 The primary role of a safety factor is to account for uncertainties in the design variables and parameters, primarily the load effect and the strength or resistance of the structure.
+While based on experience, these factors give no indication of the probability of failure of a given structure, as they do not explicitly consider the randomness of the design variables and parameters.
+Moreover, the safety factors tend to be rather conservative, and most limits of design are established using failure criteria based on elastic theory.
+Reliability-based approaches are probabilistic in nature and explicitly identify all the design variables and parameters that determine the load effect and strength of the structure.

 Dynamic data is information that changes asynchronously as the information is updated.
 Unlike static data, which is infrequently accessed and unlikely to be modified, or streaming data, which has a constant flow of information, dynamic data involves updates that may come at any time, with sporadic periods of inactivity in between.
 In the context of reservoir engineering, dynamic data is used during the creation of a reservoir model in conjunction with historical static data.
 When modeled accurately, any sampling from the conditional distribution would produce accurate static and dynamic characteristics.
 When a permanence of ratio hypothesis is employed, the conditional probability P(AǀB,C) can be expressed in terms of P(A), P(AǀB), and P(AǀC).